 The Department of Economics offers an intellectually challenging major program which addresses socially relevant issues and gives students many opportunities to apply what they learn.
 Topics covered in elective courses range from international trade and finance to the environment.
 All economics majors complete an original research project in the capstone Senior Project course and many choose to participate in independent study under the supervision of a professor.
 Many economics students also complete internships.
-In addition, students have the opportunity to participate in activities of the student-led Economics Society, the publication of a unique undergraduate economics journal, The Park Place Economist, and the publication of an online journal, The Undergraduate Economic Review.
+In addition, students have the opportunity to participate in activities of the student-led Economics Society, and the publication of an online journal, The Undergraduate Economic Review.

-For additional information, see the department web page at: www.iwu.edu/economics.
+For additional information, see the department web page at: www.iwu.edu/ economics.